You’re influenced by social engineering tactics every day, often without realizing it.

-Okay, let me explain.
-From an information security standpoint, Wikipedia says that social engineering is the psychological manipulation of people into performing actions or divulging confidential information[1].
-That's true, but social engineering isn't limited to information security; it's something we all experience, every day.
+From an information security perspective, Wikipedia defines social engineering as the psychological manipulation of people into performing actions or divulging confidential information.
+That’s accurate, but it’s only part of the story.
+Social engineering isn’t limited to cybersecurity, it’s something we all encounter daily.

-In most cases, it's not even malicious in nature.
-At its core, social engineering is the building and leveraging of influence in order to persuade others to act as you want them to.
-Or put another way, to get someone to make a decision that benefits you.
+Most of the time, it’s not even malicious.
+At its core, social engineering is about building and using influence to persuade others to act in a way that benefits you.
+In other words, it’s about guiding decisions.

 Decisions, Decisions